The following

 wires

 and circuit boards.
-If not, it is highly recommended that you
+If not, Synhouse can provide Factory

 Installation.
 This way, the Original MIDIJACK can be properly

 installed in the Roland MC-202 by Synhouse without risk.
-This one
+The labor for

 reasons